 Fast forward a decade, the Labour Government would be defeated, and Tony would hand in the seals of office.
-The Queen made a comment to him, the kind she usually made when a resigning minister had just come in.
-She said he must be relieved from the strains of office.
-Benn said, told her, ‘Whereas 25 years ago, we were an empire, now we are a colony, with the IMF running our financial affairs, and the Common Market Commission running our legislation, and NATO running our armed forces.”
-He said ‘The Queen quickly changed the subject!’
+The Queen would make a comment to him, the kind she usually made when a resigning minister had just come in.
+She would say he must be relieved from the strains of office.
+Benn would tell her, ‘Whereas 25 years ago, we were an empire, now we are a colony, with the IMF running our financial affairs, and the Common Market Commission running our legislation, and NATO running our armed forces.”
+He would say, ‘The Queen quickly changed the subject!’

 Mrs. Thatcher would set to breaking up the old centre-left consensus, based on an all-party commitment to welfare and full employment.

-Behind a façade of military and national fervour, she declared total war on the trade unions and local and regional self government.
-She then said to people in effect, ‘You don’t need a wage claim- borrow.
+Behind a façade of military and national fervour, she would declare total war on the trade unions and local and regional self government.
+She would then say to people in effect, ‘You don’t need a wage claim- borrow.
 If you can’t buy or rent a home, there’s always a cardboard box.

-The big miners’ strike of 1984-85 saw Tony at his finest, tirelessly travelling the country supporting picket lines, urging consideration of a general strike in support of the miners.
+The big miners’ strike of 1984-85 would see Tony at his finest, tirelessly travelling the country supporting picket lines, urging consideration of a general strike in support of the miners.

-He managed to unite inner-city struggles with the mining communities and always bringing a strength of internationalism into all of his speeches, regardless of the fact that it might be at 5am on a freezing picket line with an enormous menacing police presence threatening the miners and their families.
+He would manage to unite inner-city struggles with the mining communities and always bringing a strength of internationalism into all of his speeches, regardless of the fact that it might be at 5am on a freezing picket line with an enormous menacing police presence threatening the miners and their families.

-After the National Union of Miners was defeated he introduced the Miners’ Amnesty (General Pardon) Bill 1985 to the House of Commons which would have secured an amnesty for all miners imprisoned during the strike.
+After the National Union of Miners was defeated he would introduce the Miners’ Amnesty (General Pardon) Bill 1985 to the House of Commons which would secure an amnesty for all miners imprisoned during the strike.

-Before the outbreak of the Gulf war in 1991 he went to Baghdad.
+Before the outbreak of the Gulf war in 1991 he would go to Baghdad.

-The aim was to try to obtain some kind of agreement.
+The aim would be to try to obtain some kind of agreement.

-He memorably said when the war started that George Bush Snr had declared himself at war with humanity.
+He would memorably say when the war started that George Bush Snr had declared himself at war with humanity.

 He gave an impassioned speech to the crowd at the anti-war protest in Trafalgar Square in September 2003.